Steadying0235/gpu-screen-recorder-fork/README.md

 If you installed GPU Screen Recorder from AUR or from source and you are running a distro that uses systemd then you will have a systemd service installed that can be started with `systemctl enable --now --user gpu-screen-recorder`.
 This systemd service runs GPU Screen Recorder on system startup.\
 It's configured with `$HOME/.config/gpu-screen-recorder.env` (create it if it doesn't exist).
 You can look at [extra/gpu-screen-recorder.env](https://git.dec05eba.com/gpu-screen-recorder/plain/extra/gpu-screen-recorder.env) to see an example.
 You can see which variables that you can use in the `gpu-screen-recorder.env` file by looking at the `extra/gpu-screen-recorder.service` file.
 Note that all of the variables are optional, you only have to set the ones that are you interested in.
-You can use the `scripts/save-replay.sh` script to save a replay and by default the systemd service saves videos in `$HOME/Videos`.\
+You can use the `scripts/save-replay.sh` script to save a replay and by default the systemd service saves videos in `$HOME/Videos`.
-If you are using a NVIDIA GPU then it's recommended to set PreserveVideoMemoryAllocations=1 as mentioned in the section below.
 # Issues
 ## NVIDIA
-Nvidia drivers have an issue where CUDA breaks if CUDA is running when suspend/hibernation happens, and it remains broken until you reload the nvidia driver.
-To fix this, either disable suspend or tell the NVIDIA driver to preserve video memory on suspend/hibernate by using the `NVreg_PreserveVideoMemoryAllocations=1` option.
-You can run `sudo extra/install_preserve_video_memory.sh` to automatically add that option to your system.
-Reboot your computer after setting this option/running that install script.
+Nvidia drivers have an issue where CUDA breaks if CUDA is running when suspend/hibernation happens, and it remains broken until you reload the nvidia driver. `extra/gsr-nvidia.conf` will be installed by default when you install GPU Screen Recorder and that should fix this issue.
+If this doesn't fix the issue for you then your distro may use a different path for modprobe files.
+In that case you have to install that `extra/gsr-nvidia.conf` yourself into that location.
+You have to reboot your computer after installing GPU Screen Recorder for the first time for the fix to have any effect.
 # Examples
 Look at the [scripts](https://git.dec05eba.com/gpu-screen-recorder/tree/scripts) directory for script examples.
 For example if you want to automatically save a recording/replay into a folder with the same name as the game you are recording.